What to see in Italy

 Tourist attractions Amalfi Coast

 A stretch of coastline on the Tyrrhenian Sea, the Amalfi Coast is a rainbow palette of hillside villages, fishing ports, turquoise bays and verdant forests.
-The most photogenic destination in Italy, a holiday to the Amalfi Coast is the chance to saunter in the footsteps of the jet-set, who’ve long adored this idyllic corner of Italy for its tranquil setting and stylish, cliff-hugged towns.
+The most photogenic destination in Italy, a vacation to the Amalfi Coast is the chance to saunter in the footsteps of the jet-set, who’ve long adored this idyllic corner of Italy for its tranquil setting and stylish, cliff-hugged towns.

 A total of 13 seaside towns are the jewels in the crown of this stretch of coastline, and glamorous Positano, verdant Ravello, historic Amalfi and tranquil Sorrento are just a handful of the most popular places to visit on the Amalfi Coast.